-- Engage with the local community to ensure the PRG is representative.
+- Engage with the local community to ensure the group is representative.

 - The Group is affiliated to the National Association of Patient Participation Groups (NAPPA) and will work closely with other local Patient Reference Groups with similar objectives.

-- PRG patient members cannot provide any medical advice to other patients, or deal with personal/medical issues or individual patient complaints during the meeting.
+- PRG/ PPG patient members cannot provide any medical advice to other patients, or deal with personal/medical issues or individual patient complaints during the meeting.

 All sensitive or confidential Practice information relating to the Practice received by any member of the Group shall be treated in the strictest confidence and must not be discussed outside the Group.

-The PRG Confidentiality Agreement must be signed before attending any meetings and on appointment to the group.
+The PRG / PPG Confidentiality Agreement must be signed before attending any meetings and on appointment to the group.

 Members of the LHMP PRG must be registered patients at the Practice.